 These homemade Caramel Apple Granola Bars taste so much better than any bar you will find in the store.
 They are easy to make, and they are so soft and chewy.
 Perfect for on the go breakfasts or after school snacks.

 Granola bars are one of those snacks that are just easy to keep on hand.
 Most of the time I make no bake granola bars for the kids to snack on during the week, but this week I pulled out an oldie, but goodie recipe.

-I had a few apples leftover after making these Apple Praline Donuts, so I decided to add them to a pan of apple cinnamon oatmeal bars for everyone to snack on.
+I had a few apples leftover after making these apple donut holes, so I decided to add them to a pan of apple cinnamon oatmeal bars for everyone to snack on.
 And of course, caramel had to be added too.

 How to make Caramel Apple Granola Bars

 You won't believe just how easy it is to make this homemade granola bar recipe.
 Here is what you will need to do.

 - Pour all the wet ingredients together in a bowl and beat until mixed together.